sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

    > Example: Admin sets fee to 200%.
 The issue "Admin can break deposit by setting fee to a 100%+" is invalid as it's common sense that fees can not be more than 100% on a deposit.

    > Example: Admin sets fee to 20%.
-This will cause liquidations to fail in case the utilization ratio is below 10%, this can Medium as the admin is not aware of the consequenties of his action.
+This will cause liquidations to fail in case the utilization ratio is below 10%, this can be Medium as the admin is not aware of the consequences of his action.

 6. **Discord messages or DM** screenshots are not considered sources of truth while judging an issue/escalation especially if they are conflicting with the contest README.
 7. **Contract Scope:**